The Dragon of the Ishtar Gate: Reception

 Harry Cavendish calls the novel "possibly ... the author's most breezily amusing venture into fictionizing classical lore," in which "[c]omic opera attacks and nocturnal ambushes abound ...
 There obviously is a lot of fictional hocus-pocus in all this, but there's also a shimmering mirthfulness in the writing."
 Martin Levin characterizes the book as "a gore-spattered delight with a nod to archaeological deduction, Herodotus, Pliny and perhaps Edgar Rice Burroughs. ...
 An antiquarian as well as a science-fiction writer, Mr. De Camp seasons this full-bodied adventure novel with masses of ancient lore and an educated zest for exotic geography."
 Barbara Copeland writes "L. Sprague de Camp uses his talents for writing fantasy and weird fiction to concoct a swashbuckling historical novel.
 Full of violence and blood, like the cruel age in which it is set, the story leads the reader on a hair-raising expedition."
 On the down side, she notes that "[i]n his efforts for authenticity, De Camp has so liberally laced the book with tongue-twisting classical names and archaic phrasing that it is actually difficult to read rapidly."
 The Booklist rates the story as "[a] colorful, vigorous, and outspoken tale that will appeal to masculine readers of the author's historical and science fiction."
 Don Adrian Davidson calls it "[a] long, well-written, picaresque novel," that "is excepted from the classification of the straight historical novel only by the Conan-like stature of its hero."
 Robert Coulson, commenting on the Starblaze edition, states that it remains "[g]reat entertainment if you missed it the first time around ...
 Even if you read it then, the original edition wasn't embellished by Steve Fabian artwork, so you might want this anyway. ... the characters and the wry humor make it entertaining."

+The book was also reviewed by George H. Scithers in Amra v.
+2, no. 19, February 1962, Baird Searles in Isaac Asimov's Science Fiction Magazine, June 1983, Robert Coulson in Amazing Science Fiction, September 1983, Thomas A. Easton in Analog Science Fiction/Science Fact, September 1983, and (in German]) by Horst Hermann von Allwörden in Fantasia 57/58, 1990.